pmcollins/oteltest/README.md

 #### Script Eligibility

-For a Python script to be runnable by `oteltest`, it must both be executable and implement the [OtelTest](src/oteltest/__init__.py) abstract base class.
-The implementation should either inherit from `OtelTest` or contain the name "OtelTest".
+For a Python script to be runnable by `oteltest`, it must implement the [OtelTest](src/oteltest/__init__.py) abstract base class, either formally by inheriting from `OtelTest`, or informally by merely containing the name "OtelTest" and implementing the methods.
 The script below has an implementation called `MyOtelTest`:

 ```python
 import time